Integral formula for the propagator of the one-dimensional Hubbard model: Integral formula for the propagator

 \begin{remark} In our previous work~\cite{Ishiyama}, we derived the integral formula for the propagator for the specific case of $N=2$ and $M=1$ with $y_1 =y_2$.
 Theorem~\ref{thm} constitutes a natural generalization to arbitrary $N$ and $M$, as well as general initial configurations $\bm{y}$ and $\bm{b}$. \end{remark}

 Theorem~\ref{thm} provides an exact multiple contour integral representation of the multi-particle propagator on the infinite lattice.
 Equation~\eqref{eq:formula} renders the time evolution of arbitrary finite-particle wave functions analytically accessible in the Hubbard model.
 Furthermore, Theorem~\ref{thm} is applicable to related open quantum models, as detailed in appendix~\ref{app:open}.
 Our formula thus provides the foundation for the exact analysis of nonequilibrium dynamics in these systems.

-In particular, for the tight-binding chain with dephasing noise, the exact density profiles for domain-wall and alternating initial conditions were previously obtained by combining the $N=2, M=1$ case of \eqref{eq:formula} with the duality of the system~\cite{Ishiyama}.
-Furthermore, the general formula for arbitrary $N$ and $M$ presented here constitutes a basis for computing the full counting statistics of the time-integrated current in this model, which will be reported elsewhere.
+From a practical point of view, our formula is given as an $(N+M)$-fold contour integral, and is therefore particularly well suited for few-particle problems in the Hubbard model.
+Nevertheless, in the tight-binding chain with dephasing noise, which can be mapped to the Hubbard model~\cite{Medvedyeva_exact} (see appendix~\ref{app:open}), few-point correlation functions for finite-density initial conditions can be computed using the few-particle integral formula.
+This is due to the property known as duality~\cite{Medvedyeva_exact}, which reduces the calculation of $n$-point correlation functions in the tight-binding chain with dephasing noise to that of $n$-particle density matrices.
+In particular, in our previous work, the case $N=2$ and $M=1$ was used to derive exact results for the density profiles under domain-wall and alternating initial conditions.
+We refer the interested reader to Ref.~\cite{Ishiyama} for the details.

 \textbf{Proof of Theorem~\ref{thm}.}~ Our proof consists of the following two steps; \begin{enumerate}[(a)] \item the right-hand side of \eqref{eq:formula} satisfies the Schr\"{o}dinger equation~\eqref{eq:hubbard}, \item the right-hand side of \eqref{eq:formula} satisfies the initial condition~\eqref{eq:initial}. \end{enumerate} \textbf{Step (a)}.
 This can be proved by noting the fact that $e^{-iE(\bm{z})t}\phi(\bm{x};\bm{a}|\bm{z};\bm{\lambda})$ is the solution to the Schr\"{o}dinger equation~\eqref{eq:hubbard} from the nested Bethe ansatz \cite{Lieb_hubbard,Essler_hubbard}.